MulSMo: Multimodal Stylized Motion Generation by Bidirectional Control Flow: Method

 \subsection{Overview}

 In this section, we present our proposed \methodName, which generates stylized motion sequences by taking text descriptions and multi-modal style signals as input.
 An overview of our model is depicted in Figure~\ref{fig:framework}.
-Aligning with the settings in MLD \citep{chen2023executing}, we also place the diffusion process in the motion latent space.
+Aligning with MLD \citep{chen2023executing}, we propose MaTLD to operate the diffusion process in the motion latent space with motion-aligned temporal VAE, which is depicted in Figure \ref{fig:vae}.
 In our method, $\epsilon_{\theta}$ denotes the latent denoiser and $\{\vz_t\}_{t=0}^T$ represents the noised latent sequences, where $\vz_T$ is a Gaussian noise.
 Our purpose is to denoise from $\vz_T$ to a clean stylized latent motion sequence.
 Given a content prompt $\mathbf{c}$ and a style signal $\mathbf{s}$, we define the denoising process at step $t \in (0, T]$ as $\epsilon_{t} = \epsilon_{\theta}(\vz_t, t, \mathbf{c}, \mathbf{s})$, where $\epsilon_{\theta}$ denotes the predicted noise at timestep $t$.
 After denoising for $T$ timesteps, we obtain a clean latent $\vz_0$, which is then decoded by a pretrained decoder into a stylized motion sequence $\hat{\vx}_0 \in \mathbb{R}^{L \times D}$, where $L$ denotes the frame length of motion and $D$ is the dimension of human motion representations.
 Following \citep{zhong2025smoodi}, we adopt the same motion representations as detailed in HumanML3D \citep{Guo_2022_CVPR}, with $D = 263$.
 As depicted in Figure~\ref{fig:framework}, the text description $\mathbf{c}$ is used to control the content domain of the generated motion, while the style domain is controlled by style signals, including reference motion sequences, texts, or images.